Dimensions of Biodiversity

 Dreiss, L.M., K.R.
 Burgio, L.M.
 Cisneros, B.T.
 Klingbeil, B.D.
 Patterson, S.J.
 Presley, and M.R.
 Willig.
 Taxonomic, functional, and phylogenetic dimensions of rodent biodiversity along an extensive tropical elevational gradient.
 Ecography (In Revision).

 Cisneros, L.M., M.E.
 Fagan, and M.R.
 Willig.
 Effects of human-modified landscapes on taxonomic, functional and phylogenetic dimensions of bat biodiversity.
-Diversity and Distributions (In Revision).
+Diversity and Distributions (In Press).

 Presley, S.J., T. Dallas, B.T.
 Klingbeil, and M.R.
 Willig.
 Phylogenetic signals in host-parasite associations for Neotropical bats and Nearctic desert rodents.
 Journal of Animal Ecology (Submitted).